PHOTO: Buford Pusser Foundation

-Here's another story about McNairy County that's both informative and funny: Originally its courthouse was located at a town called Purdy.
+Here's another story about McNairy County: Originally its courthouse was located at a town called Purdy.
 But when the Mobile & Ohio Railroad was being planned, railroad officials asked the people of Purdy to invest $100,000 in the new venture.
 The people of Purdy refused, and in 1858 the railroad line was built four miles west of Purdy.

 After the Civil War a lot of people in McNairy County wanted to move the courthouse to a point near the railroad.
 The issue was debated for more than 20 years before finally, in 1891, a courthouse was built at a new town called Selmer, which had been developed by an Alabama businessman named P.H.
 Thrasher.